shadps4-emu/shadPS4/README.md

 F12 | Trigger RenderDoc Capture |

 > [!NOTE]
-> Xbox and DualShock controllers work out of the box.
-Some operating systems may require you to hold down the fn key in addition to those listed above in order to use the above functions; however, under MacOS, only the fps counter of the above functions will work.
+> Xbox and Dual Shock controllers work right out of the box.
+On some operating systems, you must press the fn button together with one of the above buttons to use its function.
+On MacOS, however, only the FPS counter works.

 | Controller button | Keyboard equivelant | Mac alternative |
 |-------------|-------------|--------------|